Last updated: August 8, 2017

 Some templates (like Tudor) are solely for blogs.
 Before settling on a "blog template" consider the other templates that feature blogs as part of a bigger website.

-Businesses need to find templates that suit their style.
+Businesses need to find templates that suit their business goals.
 Consider each template's navigation.
 How will your users move through your site?

 If you have products, how will users find them?
 How will they engage with your products?
 Will you sell products online?
 If so, read the e-commerce section below.